PrivSec-dev/privsec.dev/content/posts/knowledge/Mobile Verification Toolkit for Android and iOS.md

 The instructions for then using the software are fairly straight-forward to learn when performing both [Android](https://docs.mvt.re/en/latest/android/methodology/) or [iOS/iPadOS](https://docs.mvt.re/en/latest/ios/methodology/) analyses.
 In both cases it is advised to always analyse encrypted backups as these will incorporate the scanning of more files.

-While an even more thorough scan can be performed by rooting Android and jailbreaking iOS due to more internal logs being accessible, this is strictly [not recommended](https://madaidans-insecurities.github.io/android.html#rooting).
+While an even more thorough scan can be performed by rooting Android and jailbreaking iOS/iPadOS due to more internal logs being accessible, this is strictly [not recommended](https://madaidans-insecurities.github.io/android.html#rooting).
 One situation where this might be advised is if your now using another device and desire extended scans of no longer used devices.

 Regardless, it should be noted that Android devices currently provide far less diagnostic information that iOS/iPadOS devices and so `mvt` capabilities are correspondingly diminished.